dougeby/IntuneDocs/intune/administrative-templates-windows.md

 - Use the **VBA Macro Notification Settings** setting to handle VBA macros in different Microsoft Office programs, including Word and Excel.
 - Use the **Allow file downloads** setting to allow or prevent downloads from Internet Explorer.
-- Use the **Require a password when a computer wakes (plugged in)** setting to prompt users for a password when devices wake from sleep mode.
+- Use **Require a password when a computer wakes (plugged in)** to prompt users for a password when devices wake from sleep mode.
 - Use the **Download unsigned ActiveX controls** setting to block users from downloading unsigned ActiveX controls from Internet Explorer.
 - Use the **Turn off System Restore** setting to allow or prevent users from running a system restore on the device.
+- Use the **Allow importing of favorites** setting to allow or block users from importing favorites from another browser into Microsoft Edge.
 - And much more...

 ## Find some settings